AdobeDocs/campaign-standard.en/help/administration/using/data-retention.md

 Note that using standard workflow functionality, it is possible to set up retention periods for any custom table.

 Below are the default retention periods for standard tables.
-Whenever possible, and depending on your data usage, Adobe invites you to move to the recommended retention periods.
+Whenever possible, and depending on your data usage, Adobe suggests you to move to the recommended retention periods.

 * **Consolidated tracking**: 6 months (recommended: 1 month)
 * **Delivery logs**: 6 months (recommended: 1 month)